Employees favor work-from-home to fight gas prices

 Meaningful solutions have been hard to come by.
 President Biden on Wednesday outlined a plan to pause the federal gas tax through September.
 However, it’s unclear whether such a plan will make it through Congress and, if it did pass, whether oil companies would pass those savings on to commuters.

-American workers, who got used to working from home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
-Eighty-six percent of voters favor their company allowing them to work from home to save money on gas, according to the NewsNation poll.
+American workers, who got used to work-from-home during the COVID-19 pandemic, now see remote work as a partial solution to blunt the impact of high gas prices.
+86% of voters favor their company allowing them to work from home to save money on gas, according to the NewsNation poll.

 Overall, 63% of Americans favor a government policy mandating employers have a work-from-home option.
 This number varies depending on political affiliation, though the idea is popular no matter what party you prefer: